Huseynnn/Quiz_App/README.md

 ## Overview

 The clone is consist of 1 pages : Home page.
 The clone has been deployed.
-You can see by clicking the link - https://airbnb-demo-jade.vercel.app/
+You can see simply by clicking the link - https://unique-swan-e0dffa.netlify.app/

 ## What's Included ?